 I’m a writer, editor, and historian.
 I was born and raised in southeast Michigan, and I’ve lived in downtown Farmington since 1999.

 I work as managing editor at The ACHR NEWS (a B2B magazine published by BNP Media in Troy) and freelance for The ‘Ville in Northville.
-In the past, I’ve worked as an editor at a research nonprofit, as assistant editor at Michigan History magazine, and as a journalist for the Observer & Eccentric in Farmington, Northville, Plymouth/Canton, Westland, and (currently) Novi.
+In the past, I’ve worked as an editor at a research nonprofit, as assistant editor at Michigan History magazine, and as a journalist for the Observer & Eccentric in Farmington, Northville, Plymouth/Canton, Westland, and Novi.

 With more millennials and young families in Farmington, it’s important to have new voices in local government who’ll represent our views and concerns.
 Times are changing, and we owe it to our community to keep up with our wants and needs, be it new condos and townhouses or food truck rallies or community forums for the digital age … as well as staples like regular leaf pickup and safe streets for kids and families and seniors alike.

 At the same time, I don’t believe that newer is always better.
 In Farmington’s case, I think millennials *and* long-time residents would agree that our historic small-town feel plays a big part in creating the sense of place we associate with our city.

 Appreciating our heritage is something I live and breathe.
 I served on the Farmington Historical Commission in 2014-2015, then co-founded Preservation Farmington and led an effort to save a row of Victorian homes on Grand River, across from the Sundquist Pavilion.
 I’ve twirled an umbrella with the Warnerettes Parasol Drill Team since its founding.